 Shohat, Ella, and Robert Stam.
 Unthinking Eurocentrism: Multiculturalism and the Media.
 London: Routledge, 1994.

 Sklar, Robert.
 “Oh!
 Althusser!: Historiography and the Rise of Cinema Studies.”
 Resisting Images: Essays on Cinema and History.
-Eds.
+Ed.
 Robert Sklar and Charles Musser.
-Philadelphia: Temple UP, 1990.
+Philadelphia: Temple University Press, 1990.
 12-35.

 Smart, Barry.
 Modern Conditions, Postmodern Controversies.
 London: Routledge, 1992.

 Sotto, Agustin.
 “History of Philippine Cinema (1897-1969).”
 Pelikula at Lipunan: Festival of Filipino Film Classics and Short Films.
 [Quezon City]: National Commission for Culture and the Arts Cinema Committee, Film Academy of the Philippines, and Movie Workers Welfare Fund, 1994.
 N.pag.